kundan-kumarr/Neural-chameleons-reproduction/README.md

 ## Citation

-This is reproduction of the work, please cite the original paper:
+This is a reproduction of the work.
+Please cite the original paper:

 ```bibtex
 @article{mcguinness2025neural,